studiohyperset/bpress-no-captcha-recaptcha/readme.txt

 * To learn about other Studio Hyperset WordPress plugins, visit http://studiohyperset.com/#solutions

-* To help develop the Advanced Dates plugin, visit https://github.com/studiohyperset/bpress-no-captcha-recaptcha
+* To help develop the bbPress No CAPTCHA reCAPTCHAs plugin, visit https://github.com/studiohyperset/bpress-no-captcha-recaptcha

 == Screenshots ==
 &nbsp;